Bounds to the normal for proximity region graphs: Variance lower bounds

-By the continuity of $\psi$, and that $E_x^+(\mu')$ is finite, the sum can be made arbitrarily small over all $x\in A$, $x'\in A'$ by choosing $\rho'$ small enough{, and in a measurable way with respect to $\mu $}.
-If we choose $\rho'$ to make the sum smaller than $\psi(w,z)$, non-zero by hypothesis as $w \not =z$, then \eqref{eq:nondet} holds for $x\in A$, $x'\in A'$. { For the conclusion, recall that Assumption \ref{assumption:specialy} yields that $y$ is a measurable random variable } \end{proof}
+By the continuity of $\psi$, and that $E_x^+(\mu')$ is finite, the sum can be made arbitrarily small over all $x\in A$, $x'\in A'$ by choosing $\rho'$ small enough, a choice which can be made in a measurable way with respect to $\mu $.
+If we choose $\rho'$ to make the sum smaller than $\psi(w,z)$, non-zero by hypothesis as $w \neq z$, then \eqref{eq:nondet} holds for $x\in A$, $x'\in A'$. \end{proof}

 \begin{theorem} Assume that the forbidden regions $S(x,y)$ are a $(S,u_0)$ regular isotropic family satisfying Assumption~\ref{assumption:specialy}.
 Then for all $x\in \RR^d$, the random variable $D_x L(\Ppp{\infty})$ is nondeterministic. \end{theorem} \begin{proof} As $\interior{S(x,y)}\subseteq \interior{\overline{S(x,y)}}\subseteq \overline{S(x,y)}$, the sets $S(x,y)$ and $\interior{\overline{S(x,y)}}$ differ only on $\partial S(x,y)$, a set of measure zero.
 For each of the almost surely countably many pairs $\{a,b\}\subset\Ppp{\infty}$, there are almost surely no points of $\Ppp{\infty}$ on $\partial S(a,b)$ besides $a$ and $b$.
 Thus $\G(\Ppp{\infty})$ is almost surely unaffected by replacing each forbidden region $S(x,y)$ by $\interior \overline{S(x,y)}$.
 If $B=\interior\overline{A}$, then $B \subseteq \overline{A}$ hence $\overline{B} \subseteq \overline{A}$, and taking interiors and using that $B$ is open yields $B \subseteq \interior{\overline{B}} \subseteq \interior{\overline{A}}=B$, and thus $B=\interior\overline{B}$.
 Hence we can assume that $S(x,y)=\interior \overline{S(x,y)}$ for all $x,y$.